VoroLight: Learning Voronoi Surface Meshes via Sphere Intersection: Method Details

-For volumetric mesh generation, we want $N_{\text{inner}}$ deep interior generator points in addition to the surface generators $\mathcal{G}_1$ (inner) and $\mathcal{G}_2$ (outer) obtained from Stage II.
-A critical constraint is that adding interior generators must \emph{not alter the surface mesh} that was optimized in Stage II.
-A naive approach of randomly sampling points inside the mesh would fail: while such points may be geometrically inside the shape, their Voronoi cells can still intersect the surface tessellation between $\mathcal{G}_1$ and $\mathcal{G}_2$, thereby modifying the Stage II result.
+For volumetric mesh generation, we want $N_{\text{inner}}$ deep interior generator points in addition to the surface generators $\mathcal{G}_1$ (inner) and $\mathcal{G}_2$ (outer) obtained from sphere intersection training.
+A critical constraint is that adding interior generators must \emph{not alter the surface mesh} that was optimized.
+A naive approach of randomly sampling points inside the mesh would fail: while such points may be geometrically inside the shape, their Voronoi cells can still intersect the surface tessellation between $\mathcal{G}_1$ and $\mathcal{G}_2$, thereby modifying the optimized surface result.
 We employ a \emph{Voronoi-verified iterative generation} strategy that explicitly filters out any candidate whose Voronoi cell would intersect the surface.